falcon-eyrie/falcon-fklab-extensions/docs/datatype_description/timeseriesdata.rst

-.. _multichanneldata:
+.. _timeseriesdata:

-MultiChannelData
+Time Series data
 ================

 General description
 -------------------
-Data packet of the MultiChannelData type contains a generic nsamples-by-nchannels array of data.
+Data packet of the time series data type contains a generic nsamples-by-ncolumn array of data.
+It inherits from the column data type and it replaced the multichannel data from previous falcon-fklab-extension version.

+Each column has a label which by default will be the channel number.
+It has also a timestamps associated to the samples.

 Payload details